Do you know what you need to keep your instrument clean and the musician in your life as safe as possible?

 - Carefully clean around the embouchure hole using a cotton swab saturated with denatured, isopropyl alcohol.

-- Alcohol wipes can be used on the flute’s lip plate to kill germs.
+- Use alcohol wipes on the flute’s lip plate to kill germs.

 - Clean the inside of the headjoint using a soft, lint-free cloth inserted into the cleaning rod.

 - Do not run the headjoint under water as it may saturate and eventually shrink the headjoint cork.